Understanding constructivism (clinical reasoning) through the deconstruction of competencies required for map reading in Orienteering

 Map reading

-Looking for controls in a given area based on all aspects (variables) of map reading and the control descriptions
+Looking for check points (controls) in a given area based on all aspects (variables) of map reading and the control descriptions

 The above is the original map - the next 3 maps are variations on the original